-If you have a large, sturdy knife (8″ blade or bigger), you can “baton” off pieces of fatwood.
-In the pictures below, I’m using a Ka-Bar Cutlass Machete.
-Basically, you get a sturdy stick and pound the knife down through the wood like a wedge, blade first (not point first).
-This works great for precise cuts.
-You can also use an axe or hatchet to split the fatwood.
-You’re wanting to split off thin fatwood planks about 1/2″ thick.
+You can use an axe to split up the stump, but for more precision, use a hatchet or a large, sturdy knife (8″ blade or bigger), to “baton” off pieces of fatwood.
+In the pictures below, I’m using a Ka-Bar Cutlass Machete (I like the looks of the Ontario SP-8 Survival Machete even better for this job).
+Basically, you get a sturdy stick and pound the hatchet or knife down through the wood like a wedge, blade first (not point first) like this.
+You’ll want to have some wedges handy in case the blade gets stuck.
+This technique works great for regulating the thickness of the boards.
+You’re wanting to split off fatwood planks about 1/2″ thick.

-You’ll know that you’ve found fatwood by the smell it gives off — the sweetest, strongest, pine scent you’ve ever experienced.
+You’ll know that you’ve reached the fatwood by the smell it gives off — the sweetest, strongest, pine scent you’ve ever experienced.
 It’s like walking through a Christmas-tree farm.
 That’s the resin.
 Be aware that the fatwood resin is very sticky.
 You’ll get resin all over your blade.
+So you might want to WD-40 it first.
 To clean the blade, de-greasers and gum removers work wonders.

 Once you’ve got 1/2″ planks of fatwood, you can split them into 1/2″ square sticks.
 To get the sticks, it works great to baton through the fatwood planks with a smaller knife, as described above.